-Martin Thies is a manager for the Public Employee Benefits Board (PEBB), specializing in accountable care models and fraud and abuse prevention.
-Prior to PEBB, Thies was Chief for the Office of Program Integrity at the Washington State Health Care Authority (HCA), which conducts audits of hospital and provider billing to identify fraud and recover improper payments.
-For HCA, Thies also served as the Health IT Program Integrity Manager, part of a project team that built the IT and business infrastructure to manage the state's Electronic Health Record (EHR) Incentive Program, which has distributed hundreds of millions in incentive funds to healthcare providers and hospitals.
-Before that, he served as Chief of Quality Assurance for the Economic Services Administration (ESA) and was Chief Compliance Officer for the Mental Health Division, DSHS, which administers behavioral treatment services for the chronically mentally ill.
+Martin Thies is a Senior Account Manager for Employee and Retiree Benefits at the Health Care Authority, specializing in accountable care models and supplemental health benefits for the state's public and school employees.
+Thies has also served as Program Integrity Chief for Apple Health (Washington State Medicaid), directing a staff of 50 in audits of hospital and provider billing to identify fraud and recover improper payments.
+Thies also served as the Health IT Program Integrity Manager, part of a project team that built the IT and business infrastructure to manage the state's Electronic Health Record (EHR) Incentive Program, which has distributed hundreds of millions in incentive funds to healthcare providers and hospitals.
+Before that, he served as Chief of Quality Assurance for the Economic Services Administration (ESA), and was also Chief Compliance Officer for the Mental Health Division, DSHS (now DBHR, HCA), which administers behavioral treatment services for the chronically mentally ill.
 Thies oversaw federally mandated program integrity efforts and compliance programs at three state psychiatric hospitals and throughout the state's community mental health system operated by county governments and private managed care organizations.
 Also with DSHS, Thies served as Senior Auditor and Consultant for the agency's internal audit office, where he supervised internal control audits of field offices, state institutions and public hospitals, and wrote the annual audit plan and risk assessment for the agency each year.

 Prior to his public sector work, Thies owned a management consulting business in North Carolina, specializing in start-ups, business planning, and expansion projects.
 He came to consulting after working with and leading consumer cooperatives, and then serving as general manager for two farmer-owned marketing businesses.

 Thies holds a doctorate in American Literature from Duke University, and became a Certified Internal Auditor (CIA) in 2006.
-He served as Chair of the Intercity Transit Authority and teaches around the country as a consultant and facilitator for the Institute of Internal Auditors (IIA).
+He served several terms as Chair and Vice Chair of the Intercity Transit Authority and has taught internationally as a consultant and facilitator for the Institute of Internal Auditors (IIA).